defold/doc/docs/en/manuals/gui.md

 When the window is resized and the resolution and aspect ratio is changed, all nodes are reshaped and adjusted according to how their Adjust Mode property is set.
 This property can be either of the following three settings:

+`Fit`
-   .
-Fit.
-This is the default.
+: This is the default.
 The node is uniformly scaled proportionally against what would be the resized node's bounding box width or height, whichever is smallest.

+`Zoom`
-   .
-Zoom.
-The node is uniformly scaled proportionally against what would be the resized node's bounding box width or height, whichever is largest.
+: The node is uniformly scaled proportionally against what would be the resized node's bounding box width or height, whichever is largest.

+`Stretch`
-   .
-Stretch.
-The node is reshaped proportionally.
+: The node is reshaped proportionally.

 It’s perhaps easiest to understand the adjust modes by looking at the following example that contains a GUI component with a couple of nodes:

 - A background box node that has a grid texture for reference.
-This node has *Adjust Mode* set to "Stretch".
+This node has *Adjust Mode* set to `Stretch`.
 - Three 256x256 pixel box nodes with a square Defold logo texture.
-One each with *Adjust Mode* "Fit", "Zoom" and "Stretch".
+One each with *Adjust Mode* `Fit`, `Zoom` and `Stretch`.

 ![Adjust mode](images/gui/gui_adjust.png)